ocademy-ai/machine-learning/open-machine-learning-jupyter-book/ml-fundamentals/Build a Web App to use a Machine Learning model.md

 ## Exercise - clean your data

-In this lesson you'll use data from 80,000 UFO sightings, gathered by [NUFORC](https://nuforc.org) (The National UFO Reporting Center).
+In this section you'll use data from 80,000 UFO sightings, gathered by [NUFORC](https://nuforc.org) (The National UFO Reporting Center).
 This data has some interesting descriptions of UFO sightings, for example:

 - **Long example description.** "A man emerges from a beam of light that shines on a grassy field at night and he runs towards the Texas Instruments parking lot".
 - **Short example description.** "the lights chased us".

 The `ufos.csv` spreadsheet includes columns about the `city`, `state` and `country` where the sighting occurred, the object's `shape` and its `latitude` and `longitude`.

-In the blank `notebook` included in this lesson:
+Create a blank `notebook` to begin the next steps :

 1. import `pandas`, `matplotlib`, and `numpy` as you did in previous lessons and import the ufos spreadsheet.
 You can take a look at a sample data set: